randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 We also make incorrect assumptions about names and gender, e.g. assuming your mother has a maiden name, which furthermore assumes she was married at all and that she changed her name upon marriage.
 I will leave it to the reader to ponder why this is wrong.
-We don't even need to consider the security implications of using this as a security question to see why we should stop making this assumption.
+Not to mention that, because it is public information, it makes for a terrible security question.

 How do we accommodate all possible variation in personal names?
 Easy.
 Provide just one name field:  "Full Name".
 And don't validate the length